PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 9 -- Something Worth Fighting for -- 2195

 When Boltac heard the howl, he looked up and out the front window.
-Across the square the boy still slept in the moonlight.
+Across the square, the boy still slept in the moonlight.
 Boltac stood motionless, watching, with the last gold coin clamped in his pliers.
 After getting bitten, he was taking no more chances.
 All coins were now guilty until proven innocent.

 The peaceful scene outside his window did not change, so Boltac  shrugged and touched the coin to the acid.
 It did not come to life and attack him, so he dropped it in the pile with the others.

 He carefully poured the acid back into the bottle and wiped down the counter.
 Then he gathered up the coins and carried them into the back.
 He placed them in the other chest, the one that held the normal coins.
 Then he turned his attention to the pile of soiled goods he had purchased from Rattick.

-From the corner of his eye, he caught the flash of something moving past the window.
+From the corner of his eye, he caught a flash of something moving past the window.
 He looked up and out the front of the store.
 There was a flash of gray by the window.
 And then again.

 Boltac walked forward slowly.
 He had no idea what was going on, but pretty sure that he didn't like it.
 It was out of the ordinary.
 And, in Boltac's experience, anything out of the ordinary was bad for business.
-In the distance he heard someone sound a horn.
+In the distance, he heard someone sound a horn.
 Then, he thought he could hear a woman scream.
 Or maybe it was a horse?
 What was going on?

 He stepped outside into an empty square.
 To the North, across the river, he saw the red glow of fire.
 Ah, thought Boltac, Raiders.
 He knew this game all too well.
-He had hoped, that the new Duke's garrison was strong enough to keep the raiders out.
+He had hoped that the new Duke's garrison was strong enough to keep the raiders out.
 The tariffs and taxes from a crossroads town like Robrecht were valuable.
 As long as Boltac had been here, the nobles and empires of the world had passed Robrecht back and forth like a toy.

 Now, they weren't even pretending to install a King anymore.
 Robrecht had been pillaged so many times it didn't even get to keep the illusion of  being its own State.
 It had been reduced to a mere protectorate.
 "En-henh," Boltac grumbled.
 There was scant protection to be found in a protectorate.